 https://www.spectrumschools.com/location/chino-hills-cvusd-alternative-education-center/

-Grades 8th to 12th.
 Students learn in a structured environment that uses research‑based practices, data‑driven decision‑making, and effective behavior‑management systems.
-The school also offers inclusion opportunities, vocational training, and community‑based instruction to support real‑world skill development and transition planning.
+Also offers inclusion opportunities, vocational training, and community‑based instruction to support real‑world skill development and transition planning.
 Social‑emotional learning is woven into daily lessons through MTSS, PBIS, restorative practices, trauma‑informed approaches, mindfulness, and pro‑social skill building, all designed to promote engagement, coping skills, self‑awareness, connection, and academic success.
+Grades 8th to 12th.

 Autism Society Options Policy